unihackhq/unihack.net/privacy.md

 ### Third Parties

 We will primarily collect your Personal Information only from you.
-However, we also will be provided with information by several third parties, such as our third-part ticketing platform [Eventbrite](https://www.eventbrite.com.au/), payment provider [Pin Payments](https://pinpayments.com/), communications system [Slack](https://slack.com/) and hackathon management service, [DevPost](https://devpost.com/).
+However, we also will be provided with information by several third parties, such as our third-party ticketing platform [Eventbrite](https://www.eventbrite.com.au/), payment provider [Pin Payments](https://pinpayments.com/), communications system [Slack](https://slack.com/) and hackathon management service [DevPost](https://devpost.com/).
 In such a case we will take reasonable steps to ensure that you are made aware of the information provided to us by the third party.

 ### Disclosure of Personal Information